-- 1. A preheater should be used prior to engine starting at temperatures below 32° F - a.
+- 1. A preheat should be used prior to engine starting at temperatures below 32° F. - a.
 Preheating is mandatory when temperatures are 32° F or lower.
 Failure to preheat the engine will result in a fine. - b.
 Electric (Reiff) heaters.
-For any aircraft so equipped, during winter months (standard time) at the end of operation plug in heater and follow instruction placard located with aircraft (or in the hangar). - 2.
-The electric trim should not be used on the Pipers in the winter months due to the extra strain placed on the trim motor.
+For any aircraft so equipped, during winter months, at the end of operation, plug-in heater and follow instruction placard located with aircraft (or in the hangar.